The Pygac API

 Find closest two line elements (TLEs) for the current orbit.

-IndexError, if the closest TLE is more than pygac.GACReader.tle_thresh() days apart
+:raises IndexError, if the closest TLE is more than pygac.GACReader.tle_thresh() days apart:

 Determine pixels affected by the scan motor issue.